troglobit/inadyn/README.md

 then use `ddns-response = ""`.

-If your DDNS provider does not provide you with a `checkip-server`, you can use other free services, like http://ipify.org
+If your DDNS provider does not provide you with a `checkip-server`, you can use other services, like http://ipify.org, which is the default if you do not specify one for your custom provider config:

     checkip-server = api.ipify.org